dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 </Shell>
 ```

-This example attaches the `DataTemplate` to each `MenuItem` object, displaying the title of the `MenuItem` object in italics:
+This example attaches the <xref:Microsoft.Maui.Controls.DataTemplate> to each `MenuItem` object, displaying the title of the `MenuItem` object in italics:

 :::image type="content" source="media/flyout/menuitem-templated.png" alt-text="Screenshot of templated MenuItem objects.":::